overskrift.gif (4992 bytes)

 Some German family circuses have some seasons tried their luck in Denmark without attracting much audience.
 However, present Danish rules regarding e.g. technical documentation for tent construction and security will make it very costly for foreign tent circuses to visit Denmark.
 The present rules are due to a tent collapse in 2013.

 Since 1991 The Copenhagen Circus Building has only occasionally been used for the purpose for which it was built in 1886.
 Swedish owned Walllmans Nöjen took over the Circus Building in January 2003.
 Since the building has undergone a modernization.
 The old stables now function as restaurant kitchen and banqueting rooms respectively, while the elephant hallway has been turned into the artists’ wardrobe.
 Wallmans use the building for dinner shows with singers, dancers and a few artists.
+The language in the show is English.

 News from Denmark